 It was a long, cold winter, and she dreamed of color all through the months.
-Specifically she dreamt of flowers, in every shade that nature cold dish out.
+Specifically, she dreamt of flowers, in every shade that nature could dish out.
 She wanted them all; riots of roses, peonies, and wildflowers.
+Garden floral fashion only a few degrees away

 Time to switches tenses and splain myself!